-If you find a native animal, providing emergency care as soon as possible is critical to its survival.
+If you find a native animal, transporting the wildlife to a wildlife hospital or centre as soon as possible is critical to its survival.

 We are available to assist from 9am-5pm every day of the year.
 We are happy to provide advice for and rehabilitate all WA native animals, including birds, mammals, reptiles and frogs.

 For all enquiries call us on 9249 3434.
 Please bring all animal admissions to 170 Camboon Road, Malaga, just north of Reid Highway.

 If you have rescued an animal and can’t take it to us, either due to distance or the time, you can always take the animal to one of our Partnered Vets, who will stabilise the animal and then pass it on to us.

 For any emergency outside of our opening hours, please contact Wildlife Rescue Australia 1300 596 457.